johnnybyun/ETL_Pitchfork/README.md

 Looking at the album names, the Rolling Stone album name was more generic, while the Pitchfork album name added words like ":40th Anniversary addition" and "Deluxe Addition".
 Can these be considered the same albums?

+## **L**oading Data
-Finally, we created tables in Postgres, and loaded the merged dataset into that database.
+Finally, we created  3 tables in Postgres: a rolling_stone table, a pitchfork_reviews table, and a merged table of all 500 Rolling Stone albums with the matching Pitchfork reviews.

+## **Files used:**
-Jupyter Notebook to perform the Extract/Transform/Load:  etl_john_2.19.ipynb
+- Jupyter Notebook to perform the Extract/Transform/Load:  etl_john_2.19.ipynb
+- Rolling Stone 500 Albums:                               \Resources\albumlist.csv
+- Pitchfork Reviews:                                       \Resources\database.sqlite
+- Postgres database schema:                                schema.sql
+- Postgres database:                                       etl_music_db